w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 The icon type work with the calculation.
 The calculation need to provide the icon, according to the library fontawesome, and it can also provide the color of the icon.
 For exemple, take the status of an employee.
 If the employee is active the calculation view can return "user-check text-success" and "user-times text-danger" for a disable employee.
+The available colors are according with https://getbootstrap.com/docs/4.3/utilities/colors/